The category of ordered Bratteli diagrams: The Category of Ordered Bratteli Diagrams

 \section{The Category of Ordered Bratteli Diagrams}

-In this section we propose a notion of morphism for the class of ordered Bratteli diagrams, to construct a category of ordered Bratteli diagrams, which we shall denote by $\mathbf{OBD}$.
-This construction is very similar to the construction of the category of Bratteli diagrams $\mathbf{BD}_{1} $ given in the previous section.
-In particular, first we need the notion of premorphism.
+In this section we propose a notion of morphism for the category $\mathbf{OBD}$ of ordered Bratteli diagrams.
+This construction is similar to the construction of the category of Bratteli diagrams, $\mathbf{BD} $, given in \cite{aeg14}.
+In particular, first we need a notion of (ordered) premorphism.
+We shall see that isomorphism in this category coincides with equivalence of ordered Bratteli diagrams, as defined by Herman, Putnam, and Skau in \cite{hps92}.

+Let us first recall and fix some notation concerning Bratteli diagrams.
+See \cite{BK16, BKM09, Du10, dhs99, hps92, gps95, aeg14} for more information about (simple and non-simple) Bratteli diagrams.